mostafa16755/Sales-Analysis-by-Excel/README.md

 to the Accurate facts.

-At first, I identified the questions that concern the manager, Then, I took the data that was already stored in excel file, Then, I checked the cleanliness of the data but I found it already cleaned Then, I start to analyze the data,
+At first, I identified the questions that concern the manager, Then, I took the data that was already stored in an excel file, Then, I checked the cleanliness of the data but I found it was already cleaned Then, I start to analyze the data,
-I put the results that I found in graphs to be easy for undserstanding, Finally I suggested some ideas to the manager,
+I put the results that I found in graphs to be easy for undserstanding, Finally, I suggested some ideas to the manager,